Disaster Giving & Grantmaking

 Where to Give: Mexico Earthquake Relief

-- Direct Relief a humanitarian aid organization with staff members in Mexico City, has pledged that 100 percent of its donations will go directly to relief efforts
+- Direct Relief a humanitarian aid organization with staff members in Mexico City, has pledged that 100% of its donations will go directly to relief efforts

 - Oxfam US 100% of donation will go towards relief

 If you have a donor advised fund with the Community Foundation for Monterey County, you can direct a grant to any qualified 501(c)3 nonprofit.
-You can log on to Donor Central or contact our Philanthropic Services staff.
+You can log on to Donor Central, call 831.375.9712 or email our Philanthropic Services staff with any questions.